logto-io/docs/docs/docs/recipes/configure-connectors/README.md

 _Connectors_ are the bridge between Logto and other third-party vendors who provide short message service (SMS), email service, or user information on wildly accepted social media.

-Logto Team provides you with many connectors to give end-users access to third-party providers' services.
+Logto provides you with many connectors to give end-users access to third-party providers.
 Such as Google, GitHub, Facebook, SendGrid mail, etc.

 You may feel annoyed when using such robust connectors:sob:?<br/>
 Don't worry, this doc will show you an easy way to have things done!